-Elephant Run District is a collective devoted to challenging expectations, inspiring dialogue in our community and creating long-lasting memories.
+Elephant Run District is an NYC-based indie theater and media company devoted to developing the work of a core group of artists, challenging expectations, engaging our audiences, inspiring dialogue in the communities we serve, and creating long-lasting memories.
 ERD seeks to entertain its audiences while addressing issues that affect our society.
 The District is a place where traditions collide and new possibilities are explored in the hunt to create stories that are ultimately human.

 Elephant Run District is a not-for-profit, tax-exempt, 501(c)(3) organization and is also a proud member of the League of Independent Theater and enthusiastically supports the League’s initiatives.